blukatdevelopment/UnchainedWorldsOld/character_creation/classes/soul_forger.md

 ### Repair
 During a short rest, you may repair one construct.
-To do so, make an intelligence and add your proficiency bonus.
+To do so, make an intelligence check and add your proficiency bonus.
 This is the amount of hit points you restore for the targeted construct.
 Your constructs may discharge their soul stones.
 If this happens, you may expend one of your hit dice to recharge the soul stone.

 ## Designing a Construct